top of page

 Luckily for us, there are some amazing pick your own flower farms around central Virginia!
 These farms are usually open in late March through October with pick your own tulips, lavender, sunflowers, and more!

-I really like these pick your own flower farms because they are easy to navigate with kids, they offer other attractions or are close to other family friendly spots, and they are 2 hours or less from Richmond.
+I really like these pick your own flower farms around Richmond because they are easy to navigate with kids, they offer other attractions or are close to other family friendly spots, and they are 2 hours or less from RVA.

 Here are the best PYO flower farms for families to visit around Richmond, Virginia:

-It does get very hot picking sunflowers in August.
+It does get very hot picking sunflowers during the summer in RVA.
 We like to visit early in the morning or at sunset to get the coolest temperatures possible!
 This is also a very big farm, so depending on the ages of your kiddos, you may need two adults.
 We've visited as a family the past two years.

 2. Amelia Lavender Festival: Located in Amelia, Windsor Lavender Farm has more than 2,000 lavender plants and they are celebrating their second year of lavender blooms.
-To celebrate, they are hosting a festival on June 10 and 11 from 9am-7pm on their farm.
-Tickets are sold at the gate for $10, and children under 10 are free.
+The 2025 Amelia Lavender Festival is in June on their farm.
+Tickets start at around $10, and children under 10 are free.
 Parking is also free!
 There will be 50+ vendors, concessions, music, a petting zoo & face painting.

 3. Belvedere Plantation: Located in Fredericksburg, this 600+ acre working farm is about an hour from Richmond on the Rappahannock River.
 Also known as The Peony Farm, Belvedere Plantation hosts events in the spring, summer & fall.
 This farm has everything: hayrides, a pumpkin patch, flower picking, clean restrooms, changing stations, a market, food options & so many activities!
 This is a huge farm, so depending on the ages of your kiddos, you may need two adults (we went as a family).